 Personal Licence Holder Responsibilities

 Once you are a personal licence holder, there are certain responsibilities and duties that you must comply with.
-A summary of these responsibilities can be downloaded here:
+Please download the summary of the document Personal Licence Holder Responsibilities (30 KB) .

 Change of Name or Address

 One of the most important duties is the duty to tell us if your name or address changes.
-A form which can be used to notify us of such a change can be downloaded here:
+The document change name or address on a personal licence (76 KB) form can be used to notify us of such a change.